jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-vagrant.md

 - `vagrant up`                  -- starts vagrant environment (also provisions only on the FIRST vagrant up)
 - `vagrant resume`              -- resume a suspended machine (vagrant up works just fine for this as well)
 - `vagrant provision`           -- forces reprovisioning of the vagrant machine
-- `vagrant reload`              -- restarts vagrant machine, loads new Vagrantfile configuration
+- `vagrant reload`              -- restarts vagrant machine, loads new Vagrantfile configuration (equal to a 'halt' followed by an 'up')
 - `vagrant reload --provision`  -- restart the virtual machine and force provisioning

 # Getting into a VM